 Posted on February 14 2015

-I’d like to take the opportunity today to talk to you about beard combs, how they help you get the very best from your beard, and how best to use them as part of your daily grooming routine.
+I’d like to take the opportunity today to talk to you about beard combs; specifically how they help you get the very best from your beard, and how best to use them as part of your daily grooming routine.

 Not all Combs were Created Equal

 Looking around for the perfect comb for your beard can be quite an intimidating task if you don’t know where to start.

 The first thing you need to determine is which comb would best suit your beard.

 Whereas if your beard is thicker or curlier then you should be using a comb with wider gaps between the teeth.

-When I set about designing my Beard Comb I wanted to provide spacing between the teeth that would provide optimum usage for the majority of my customers.
+When I set about designing my Beard Comb I wanted to have the perfect amount of space between the teeth that would provide optimum usage for the majority of my customers.

 Wooden Combs vs. Cheaper Plastic Alternatives

-My Beard Combs are made from hand-crafted tropical Pud wood and there’s a reason I selected this material when I began my research.
+My Beard Combs are made from hand-crafted tropical Pud wood - there’s a reason I selected this material when I began my research.

 By using a plastic comb you will, in effect, be electrifying your beard which may leave it looking particularly out of control.

-Not only that but plastic combs generally have sharper points to their teeth which can cause irritation to the skin underneath your beard whereas wooden teeth are, in general, slightly more forgiving.
+Not only that but plastic combs generally have sharper points to their teeth which can cause irritation to the skin underneath your beard whereas wooden teeth are more forgiving.